 As a boss, an employer of labor, one of the ways to bring out the best in your employees is to show appreciation for the good jobs that they do.
-Just like you have the right to issue queries and reprimand an employee when necessary, it is also important to show gratitude to an employee who performed exceptionally well.
+Just like you have the right to issue queries and reprimand an employee when necessary, it is also important to send appreciation emails to employees who performed exceptionally well.
 It is equally vital to show appreciation to your all employees once in a while for just carrying out their normal duties.
 Email can be used to do this effectively by sending thank you emails to employees.

 The power of appreciation may surprise you.
 Some employers erroneously believe that employees are to be driven hard to perform better or treated harshly or even threatened (with being fired) for them to perform optimally.